 Day 2: Johnston Canyon to Luellen Lake

-We will pick you up after breakfast, deal with last minute gear issues and food packing then drive to the trailhead (45 minutes).
+We will pick you up after breakfast, then drive to the trailhead (45 minutes).
 We start on one of the most beautiful canyon trails in the Rockies, Johnston Canyon.
 The creek has worn an impressive canyon deep into the limestone.
 A steel walkway will take us across cliffs, over deep pools and beside impressive waterfalls before we leave the canyon to reach the upper valley at the Ink Pots.
 After pausing for lunch we continue up the valley leaving the tourists and manicured trails far behind.
 We hike through forests of spruce and lodgepole pine with the occasional open meadow before finally coming to our campsite by the tranquil waters of Luellen Lake.
-Distance: 17.1 km, Total elevation gain: 545 meters.
+Distance: 17.1 km, elevation gain: 545 meters.

 Day 3: Luellen Lake to Badger Pass

-After a while the forest opens out and we emerge onto continuous meadows which dominate the upper valley.
-Just after the Badger Pass Junction we set up camp then head off later in the morning for a side trip to Badger Pass.
-At 2545m the pass is very high indeed, reached via open meadows and talus slopes and surrounded by a sea of tilting limestone peaks it is a wild and wonderful place.
+After a while the forest opens out and we emerge into the continuous meadows which dominate the upper valley.
+Just after the Badger Pass Junction we set up camp then head off for a side trip to Badger Pass.
+At 2545m the pass is very high indeed, reached via open meadows and talus slopes and surrounded by a sea of tilting limestone peaks.
 Content with the view we then retrace our steps to our camp.
-Distance: 16 km, total elevation gain: 745 meters, elevation loss: 595 meters.
+Distance: 16 km, elevation gain: 745 meters, elevation loss: 595 meters.

 Day 4: Badger Pass Junction to Baker Lake

 Yet more superlative hiking as we hike through open meadows and larch stands towards Pulsatilla Pass which we reach mid-morning.
-On the pass at 2345m, Johnston Creek stretches far behind and ahead we see the mountains surrounding Baker Lake, our objective.
-The meadows continue and we pass by Pulsatilla Lake with perhaps a solitary loon gracing its alpine waters.
+Johnston Creek stretches far behind and ahead we see the mountains surrounding Baker Lake, our next objective.
+The meadows continue and we hike by Pulsatilla Lake with perhaps a solitary loon gracing its alpine waters.
 The trail down into the forest of Wildflower Creek is rough and steep until we reach the .junction with Baker Creek and the final leg up to Baker Lake.
-Distance: 16.4 km.
-Total elevation gain: 695 meters, elevation loss: 545 meters
+Distance: 16.4 km. elevation gain: 695 meters, elevation loss: 545 meters

 Day 5: Baker Lake to Lake Louise

 Baker Lake with its meadow setting is an amazing place.
-On this, our final day we will have some time for exploration before heading past Ptarmigan Lake over Boulder Pass and down to Lake Louise to return to Canmore!
+On this, our final day we head past Ptarmigan Lake over Boulder Pass and down to Lake Louise to return to Canmore to hot showers and an evening in which to celebrate our trip and time in the mountains.
 Distance 11 km.
 Elevation gain 100 meters, loss 525 meters.